-From learning how to dot paint at a new Aboriginal-led arts program in Australia to taking a medicine walk right here at home in Canada, we are witnessing a surge of interest in authentic Indigenous tourism among travelers, here’s a look at How To Be An Ethical Traveller On Indigenous Land.
+From learning how to dot paint at a new Aboriginal-led arts program in Australia to taking a medicine walk right here at home in Canada, we are witnessing a surge of interest in authentic Indigenous tourism among travellers, here’s a look at How To Be An Ethical Traveller On Indigenous Land.

-In fact, almost half of travelers worldwide surveyed by Destination Canada and the Indigenous Tourism Association of Canada expressed interest in Indigenous cultural experiences when visiting our “home on native land”.
-And it makes sense that travelers are now rallying to walk alongside the first peoples of the land they are visiting, whether it’s abroad or in another province, rather than over them.
+In fact, almost half of travellers worldwide surveyed by Destination Canada and the Indigenous Tourism Association of Canada expressed interest in Indigenous cultural experiences when visiting our “home on native land”.
+And it makes sense that travellers are now rallying to walk alongside the first peoples of the land they are visiting, whether it’s abroad or in another province, rather than over them.
 The hundreds of Indigenous Nations in Canada have been welcoming outside visitors to their lands since European contact, after all.

 While having more people experience true Indigenous culture and tradition is great to spread awareness of our world’s first people, not to mention providing economic self-determination and development to the respective communities, it also begs the question: do you ever stop and think about protocol when exploring Indigenous land?